nodecopter/summerofdrones.com/pages/index.md

 ### Can we use programming languages other than JavaScript?

 Yes!
-We welcome developers from all languages and plattforms.
+We welcome developers from all languages and platforms.
 Most languages already have AR Drone libraries available, so use whatever you like!

 That being said, this project was born in the JavaScript community, so you